kubernetes-sigs/aws-load-balancer-controller/docs/guide/walkthrough.md

     - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization
     ```

-1. Verify the DNS has propogated
+1. Verify the DNS has propagated

     ```bash
     dig echoserver.josh-test-dns.com